The second North Atlantic Song Convention will take place at the Scottish Storytelling Centre in Edinburgh, Scotland between 28-30 April 2023

 3. Professional artists and industry.

 The North Atlantic Song Convention is grateful for the support from Creative Scotland Heritage Lottery Fund and the Traditional Music Forum as member of Traditional Arts & Culture Scotland.
+Thanks also to Northern Streams Festival of Nordic & Scottish Music, Song & Dance.

 NORTH ATLANTIC SONG CONVENTION 2023 Schedule